sebaasr0/CROFFEE-Final/README.md

 Project Setup
 Step 1: Download or Clone the Project

-Option A: Download as ZIP
+-Option A: Download as ZIP
 Download the project ZIP file
 Extract the ZIP file to a folder on your computer

-Option B: Clone from GitHub (if you have Git installed) bashgit clone https://github.com/sebaasr0/CROFFEE-Final.git
+-Option B: Clone from GitHub (if you have Git installed) bashgit clone https://github.com/sebaasr0/CROFFEE-Final.git

 Step 2: Open the Project in VS Code